gissuifeng/GeoSharpCollector/README.md

 # GeoSharpCollector
-A free software for geo data collection for internet.
+A free software for geodata collection from internet.

+GeoSharp for collector in a powerful tools set for geodata collection.
+It also including coordinate conversion among several types of coordinates used in China.